Civil War and Reconstruction

 Civil War Photographic Collection From the American Memory Project of the Library of Congress, contains over 1,000 photographs of the War in all its aspects.

 Official Records of the Union and Confederate Navies in the War of the Rebellion.
-(2nd floor, 973.74 Un3oi) General index.
+(2nd floor, 973.74 Un3o) General index.
 Washington, DC: US GPO, 1927.
-This is an index to the collection of documents in this same call number.
+There is an index to the collection of documents in this same call number.